Fish

 Use boiling water

-You can now use aquarium sponge to remove any algae that may still be sticking to the decorations.
+You can now use an aquarium sponge to remove any algae that may still be sticking to the decorations.
 Do not use soap and detergents to clean the aquarium decorations.

 Use Vinegar